-The participant or Pparent(s)/legal guardian and the participantas applicable must be reconsented to the most current version of the ICD(s)/assent during their participation in the study.
+The participant or parent(s)/legal guardian as applicable must be reconsented to the most current version of the ICD(s)/assent during their participation in the study.

 A copy of the ICD(s) and assent, if written, must be provided to the parent(s)/legal guardian and the participant.